Goldilocks meets Santa as global stocks power to best month in three years

 LONDON, Nov 30 (Reuters) - November has shaped up to be a fairytale month for equities, with the festive Santa rally investors traditionally hope for coming early as traders bet on a Goldilocks scenario of inflation falling and central banks lowering interest rates.

-MSCI's world stock index .MIWO00000PUS is set to close the month up around 9%, its best performance since November 2020, when markets cheered the arrival of COVID-19 vaccines.
+MSCI's world stock index .MIWO00000PUS is set to close the month up almost 9%, its best performance since November 2020, when markets cheered the arrival of COVID-19 vaccines.

 Easing inflation has boosted talk that the U.S. Federal Reserve, the European Central Bank and others are done with aggressive rate hikes, lifting bond and stocks while hurting the dollar.

-Global bond prices have soared, with an ICE BofA index of global investment-grade bonds in major markets set to return 3.4% in November, the best month on record going back to 1997. .MERGBMI.
+Global bond prices have soared, with an ICE BofA index of global investment-grade bonds in major markets set to return almost 4% in November, the best month on record going back to 1997. .MERGBMI.

 Yields on U.S. Treasuries, which move in the opposite direction to prices, are set for the biggest monthly drop since 2008.